tewchen/microsoft-365-docs/microsoft-365/security/defender-endpoint/device-control-removable-storage-access-control.md

 |User-based Support     |   Yes      |
 |Machine-based Support    |    Yes     |

+   > [!NOTE]
+   > None of Windows Security components need to be active, you can run Endpoint DLP independent of Windows Security status.

 ## Prepare your endpoints

 Deploy Removable Storage Access Control on Windows 10 devices that have Anti-malware Client Version **4.18.2103.3 or later**.